To Rug or Not to Rug: Why is that a Question?

 I’m here to proselytize on a hidden gem of sorts, relevant to both builders and all who want of stability in their bleeding-edge virtual economies.
 I write for collaborators beyond this budding petri dish.
 And for those who would help sculpt the invisible hands of the Internet of Ownership.

 So this article isn’t written like a traditional paper.
 It’s written to be read, to entertain even.
 Because God knows, I could not have found the love in me to finish, if the content here were to fall on deaf ears.
-I hope this more expressive format, interwoven with colorful (and perhaps excessive) shitposting, can bring some life to the dismal science.
+I hope this more expressive format, interwoven with colorful (perhaps excessive) idealsposting, can bring some life to the dismal science.
 It’s certainly made the writing more tolerable.

-Naturally, this looser format is much longer than it could have been in academic prose.
+Naturally, this looser format is longer than it would have been under academic prose.
 So I’ve marked the trail with blazes.
 Cut through any sections you deem unnecessary.
-Expect mistakes.
+Accept mistakes.
 And feel free to reach out if there’s anything I can help clarify.

 Current Market Dynamics